S&P 500 Stock Price Prediction Using Technical, Fundamental and Text Data: Appendix: Data Cleaning Steps

-We then deleted any questionable data after matching adjusted closing prices across the two sources to within 2\% error, by choosing the Yahoo\cite{yahooapi} data as the base.
+For the missing values, we utilized the two data sources \cite{yahooapi} and \cite{alphavantageapi}, and matched them by dates.
+Considering both current and past S\&P 500 stocks, 69 have missing values.
+47 out of them have just one day of data missing, while the other 22 stocks have an average of 2507 days missing.
+We first deleted missing dates and only considered dates both sources had data, and with a maximum of 10 consecutive days of gaps allowed.
+Then we deleted any questionable data after matching adjusted closing prices across the two sources to within 2\% error, by choosing the \cite{yahooapi} data as the base.
 Table~\ref{table_closing_price_summary} and Table~\ref{table_dividend_split_total_summary} show a summary for the error rates.
 After these steps, stocks that had less than 5 years of trading history after filtering were then also removed, since models training on individual stocks need sufficient data.\\

 \\